lolaodelola/lits-blog/content/posts/five-years-on.md

 Reflections
 -

 Despite everything, I've come a really long way but I haven't done this alone.
 I was lucky enough to have someone who could pay majority of my bootcamp fees, then after that I was blessed to find genuine people who wanted to help me and see me grow.
-There are people who have mentored me, helped with coding tests, career advise, general support and a listening ear when things are going wrong. **Having a support system has been key to my survival.**
+There are people who have mentored me, helped with coding tests, career advise, general support and a listening ear when things were going wrong. **Having a support system has been key to my survival.**

 And because of that, I've also accomplished things 💅🏾: